bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 - The ``name`` and ``description`` fields are free text, where a long name and description of the application must be provided.

-- The ``license`` field is preferred by providing an URL to the license, but a set of predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses
+- The ``license`` field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses

 - ``sources_dir`` can be a single path, or a list of paths where application source files can be found.
 Our script will add ALL files (i.e., not only source files, but any file found) and sub-directories inside each of the paths specified.
-The sub-directories structure is respected when the files are added in the crate (in a sub-directory ``application_sources``).
+The sub-directories structure is respected when the files are added in the crate (inside a sub-directory ``application_sources``).

-- ``sources_main_file`` is the name of the main source file of the application, and may be used if the user wants to specify a particular file as such.
+- ``sources_main_file`` is the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
 The COMPSs runtime detects automatically the main source of an application, therefore this is a way to override the detected file.
-The file can be specified with only its name or a relative path inside one of the directories listed in ``sources_dir``.
+The file can be specified with a relative path inside one of the directories listed in ``sources_dir``.
 An absolute path can also be used.

 - ``files`` is a single or a list of all the source files of the application (typically all ``.py`` files for Python